walles/cleverdrawer/README.md

 the things you launch most often first.

 # TODO Before Installing on Johan's Phone
-* Put some contents in the grid.
-Anything goes.
 * Give the grid cells an image and a caption each
 * Present installed apps with icon and name in the grid
 * Launch app when clicked